DavidTPate/pendragon/README.md

 ### Hit Points
 Health in Pendragon is measured primarily through the Total Hit Points statistic (calculated using SIZ + CON).
-This number represents the character’s capacity to absorb injury.
+This number represents the character's capacity to absorb injury.
 Death is imminent if a character has 0 or negative hit points.
 In essence, though, a character with only half his hit points is half-dead.

 #### Losing Hit Points